bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 Vivek: 00:31:18

 So Tony's a fair representation of LND and `LDK` because of his experience as an app dev.
-And Dusty is like a stand in CLN contributor.
+And Dusty is like a stand-in CLN contributor.
+So there you go.
-So there

-NVK: 00:31:26

-you go.

-Vivek: 00:31:27

 It's a fair, fair representation.

 NVK: 00:31:30